 How much notice does an employee have to give?

 A lot, if not most, of the time, the length of an employee’s notice period will be stated in their employment contract.
-If not, they’re obliged to give you the statutory minimum when they’re leaving the company.
-Similarly, you’re obliged to give them the same amount of notice if you’re terminating their contact.
+If not, they’re obliged to give you the statutory minimum when they’re leaving the company and must provide notice before ending their employment.
+Similarly, you’re obliged to give them the same amount of notice if you’re terminating their contract.
+Employees are typically required to provide weeks notice or a week’s notice depending on their length of service.

 Statutory minimum notice periods are as follows: